-Once you file a charge, the EEOC will decide how to handle your claims.
-Once it has finished, the agency will issue you a right to sue letter, which notifies you that you have met the charge-filing requirement and may file a discrimination lawsuit.
+Once you file a charge, the EEOC will decide how to handle your claims, as described below.
+Once it has finished investigating your claim, the agency will issue you a right to sue letter, which notifies you that you have met the charge-filing requirement and may file a discrimination lawsuit.

 Once you receive your right to sue letter, you have to act fast.
 If you're going to file a lawsuit, you must do it within 90 days of receiving the letter.

 Although you must file a charge of discrimination before you can file an age discrimination lawsuit, you don't have to wait for a right to sue letter for this type of claim.
 Once 60 days have passed since you filed your charge, you may file a lawsuit.
 If, however, the agency completes its processing of your charge and issues a right to sue letter, you still must file your lawsuit within 90 days, just as with the other types of discrimination claims.

 If you believe you have been discriminated against, you should speak to an experience employment lawyer right away.
 A lawyer can assess the strength of your claims and help you decide how to proceed.
 If you decide to file a charge of discrimination, the lawyer can complete the form for you and shepherd you through the process.
 And, once you receive a right to sue letter, the lawyer can get your case ready to file quickly.